What type of computer do I need for Design Computing at the GSD?

-Increasingly, instruction at the GSD requires meeting in locations and classrooms with WIFI-only and actively using software in class, some of it is only compatible with Windows.
-So, ALL GSD STUDENTS ARE EXPECTED TO BRING TO SCHOOL A LAPTOP COMPUTER CAPABLE OF RUNNING WINDOWS.
-This requirement reflects the reality that students with only a desktop, or unable to run Windows, will not be able to fully participate in the diversity of educational opportunities and activities essential to today’s design and planning education.
+When we are physically on-campus, instruction often involves formal and informal gatherings in various locations where software is actively used.
+So, ALL GSD STUDENTS ARE EXPECTED TO HAVE A LAPTOP.
+This requirement reflects the reality that students with only a desktop, will not be able to fully participate in the variety of educational opportunities and activities that occur in our graduate degree programs.

-i5 or i7 processor with 8GB of RAM memory and a graphics card capable of displaying resolutions at 1366×768 or higher.
+8th or 9th Generation Intel Processor with 16GB of RAM memory and a graphics card capable of displaying resolutions at 1920×1080.

 Nice to have

-i7 dual or quad processor running 16GB of RAM memory and a solid state hard drive.
+9th or 10th Generation Intel dual or quad-core processor running 16GB of RAM memory and a (SSD) solid-state drive.
 Graphics card capable of displaying resolutions of 1920×1080 or higher.

-An HDMI port (or an adapter) is useful for connecting to projectors and electronic display screens found in various meeting spaces throughout the building.
+- An HDMI adapter is useful for connecting to projectors and electronic display screens located in various meeting spaces throughout Gund Hall and other GSD buildings.

 - Laptops with very small display screens may be difficult to navigate during classroom exercises.